 Far from offering to view a symetrical ensemble, constructed on one and the same plan, and finished in all its minutest details with the most exact precision, this cathedral displays the greatest variety of forms imaginable in its gothic ornaments, beginning with the coarsest and ending with the finest and most elegant.
-Its dome, which counts 31 lofty windows and 5 porches, is constructed in the shape of a latin cross in large hewn stones; it is 108 M. long, its greatest width is 70 M.; the height of the nave up to its greatest elevation is 27 Metres.
+Its dome, which counts 31 lofty windows and 5 porches, is constructed in the shape of a latin cross in large hewn stones; it is 333 feet long, its greatest width is 222 feet; the height of the nave is 68 feet, but up to its greatest elevation it is 105 feet high.
 The whole roof is covered with coloured tiles imitating enamel.
-The west side-front of the church, the Giant portal (the main entrance), and the two octogone towers called "Heidenthürme" (heathen towers) belong to the period of their founder (1144).
-The south side-front with its tower sufficiently indicates what this huge pile would have looked like, had it been constructed after the plan of Rodolph III, the founder of "Neubau" (1359).
+The west side-front of the church 202 feet high, the Giant's Porch (the main entrance), and the two octogone towers called "Heidenthürme" (heathen towers) belong to the period of their founder (1144).
+The south side-front with its tower sufficiently indicates what this huge pile would have got like, if it had been constructed after the plan of Rodolph III, the founder of "Neubau" (1359).
 The good taste, magnificence, and sprightliness of the beautifully executed roses on the windows, the perfection of the two counter-forts and of the carved work on the pediment, as well as of the wonderful tower itself, give us a correct idea of what the whole pile would have looked like.
 On the outside the dome is ornamented with various groups of figures interesting, partly because they represent historical facts, partly as a specimen of the art of the times.
 The handsomest porch is on the north side beside the Chapel of the Cross (Kreuz-Kapelle).

 The completed tower on the South side has ever been an object of universal admiration.
 There is certainly nothing in all Europe that can be compared to it, the more so as its vast dimensions are most artistically concealed by splendid clusters of small pyramidical ornaments and towerlets.
 The spire, which at one time inclined much to one side, was removed in 1839 and replaced in 1842.
 To effect the necessary repairs, however, iron had been used instead of stone, and a short space of time sufficed to show that the combination of the two materials was not judicious.
 The consequence of it was a new restoration of the spire.
-It was again removed in 1860 from little above the church clock, the reconstruction began under the direction of Architect Leop.
-Ernst, who had completed years before the carved pediment of the windows and was completed by the renowned Architect F. Schmidt in 1864.
+It was again removed in 1860 from little above the church clock, and reconstructed under the direction of Architect Leop.
+Ernst, who had completed years before the carved pediment of the windows.

-The lofty spire has an elevation of 138 M. Its culminating point can be reached, first by a winding staircase numbering 533 stone steps, and then by a ladder.
+The lofty spire has an elevation of $436\frac{1}{2}$ feet.
+Its culminating point can be reached, first by a winding staircase numbering 533 stone steps, and then by a ladder.
 The splendid view obtainable from the top of the spire more than compensates for the fatigue attending its troublesome ascension.